What are Elastomeric Coatings?

 Coating Spreader

-Roof coating spreaders offer low cost, even coverage and quicker clean up than other application methods.
-With roller widths up to 40", they can cover 1200SF a minute.
-Special profile rollers for metal roofs.
+Roof coating spreaders offer low cost, quick application and clean up over smooth surfaces.
+They can cover 1200SF a minute.
+Special profile rollers are available for metal roofs.
 Spreaders are especially useful on projects where overspray is a concern.

 Roller / Power Roller

 Foam rollers can be used over flat roofs when applying primers.
 Long nap rollers are recommended for base coats and finish coats.
-Roof rigs can also be fitted with a power roller attachment to speed up the process.
+An power roller can speed up the process.